cedrickchee/skel/README.md

-  db/psql                     connect to the database using psql db/migrations/new name=$1   create a new database migration db/migrations/up            apply all up database migrations
+  db/psql                     connect to the database using psql db/migrations/new name=$1   create a new database migration db/migrations/up            apply all up database migrations audit                       tidy dependencies and format, vet and test all code
 ```

 ### Using make for Common Tasks